 Professor Singleton is the eccentric owner of the mansion in which the episode took place, and invited the Hunter family on this trip to Egypt because of his friendship with them since the episode.

 With the help of Professor Singleton, and their fame related to a real-life puzzle, Claire and Wyatt have a book contract to write about logic puzzles for kids.
 The trip to Egypt will be the inspiration for their first book.
+I just wonder whether this plot aspect will end up being distracting.
+How does it help the plot?
+The book contract can come at the end for example.

 The introduction ends with the family’s arrival in a hotel in Cairo, the last cushy part of their trip to the desert (this is a way to tell the readers about some tourist stuff).